 There is a focus on helping individuals and families access and sustain rental housing as quickly as possible and the housing is not time-limited; A variety of services are delivered primarily following a housing placement to promote housing stability and individual well-being; Such services are long-term depending upon individual need; and Housing is not contingent on compliance with services – instead, participants must comply with a standard lease agreement and are provided with the services and supports that are necessary to help them do so successfully.

 A Housing First approach rests on the belief that helping people access and sustain permanent, affordable housing should be the central goal of our work with people experiencing homelessness.
-Beth Lazear and Chris Willis are our Case Managers for Housing First.
+Rev. Kay Albright and Shimaya Jones are our Case Managers for Housing First.
 By providing housing assistance, case management and supportive services responsive to individual or family needs (time-limited or long-term) after an individual or family is housed, communities can significantly reduce the time people experience homelessness and prevent further episodes of homelessness.
 A central tenet of the Housing First approach is that social services enhance individual well being.

 Residential and Resource Program